-Access control to resources used within a FTP, HTTP, or telnet session is also performed using RACF (CS.1.10).
+Access control to resources used within a FTP, HTTP, or telnet session is also performed using RACF {CS.1::CS.1.10}.

-Import of certificates and key pairs used for authentication and key exchange for the SSL/TLS and IPSec protocols is restricted to authorized administrators (CS.1.11).
+Import of certificates and key pairs used for authentication and key exchange for the SSL/TLS and IPSec protocols is restricted to authorized administrators {CS.1::CS.1.11}.

-The FTP and TN3270 Server applications may be configured to use System SSL services to provide end-toend data channels that are authenticated and encrypted (CS.1-R8-CS-1).
-Application Transparent Transport Layer Security may be configured to use System SSL service to provide end-to-end data channels that are authenticated and encrypted for most TCP applications.
+The FTP and TN3270 Server applications can use AT-TLS services to provide end-to-end data channels that are authenticated and encrypted {CS.1::CS.1-R8-CS-1}.
+AT-TLS (Application Transparent Transport Layer Security) uses System SSL services to provide end-to-end data channels that are authenticated and encrypted for most TCP applications.